The Robber Bride

-The Robber Bride is a Margaret Atwood novel first published by McClelland and Stewart in 1993.
+The Robber Bride is a novel by Canadian writer Margaret Atwood, first published by McClelland and Stewart in 1993.

 Plot summary

 Set in present-day Toronto, Ontario, the novel is about three women and their history with old friend and nemesis, Zenia.
-Roz, Charis, and Tony meet once a month in a restaurant to share a meal decades after Zenia betrayed them and interfered with their romantic relationships.
-During one outing they spot Zenia, who they thought to be long-dead since their university days.
+Roz, Charis, and Tony meet once a month in a restaurant to share a meal years after Zenia betrayed them and interfered with their romantic relationships.
+During one outing they spot Zenia, who they thought to be long-dead.
 The plot then travels back in time to explain how Zenia stole, one by one, their respective partners.
 The novel alternates between the present and the past through flashbacks, in the third person perspective of Tony, Charis and Roz.
 Zenia gives each woman a different version of her biography, tailor-made to insinuate herself into their lives.
 No one version of Zenia is the truth, and the reader knows no more than the characters.

-Their betrayals by Zenia are what initially bring the three together as friends and bind their lives together irrevocably - their monthly luncheons begin after her funeral.
+Their betrayals by Zenia are what initially bring the three together as friends and bind their lives together irrevocably—their monthly luncheons begin after her funeral.

 In the present-day, Roz, Charis and Tony each individually confront Zenia in a Toronto hotel room, where she tells each of them that the men they'd been with got what they deserved.
-She explains various versions of her earlier staged death, each as implausible as the accounts of her life.

 Themes

 The novel, like many other works by Atwood, deals with power struggles between men and women, while also being a meditation on the nature of female friendship, power and trust.
-Zenia's character can be read as either the ultimate self-empowered woman - a traitor who abuses sisterhood - or a self-interested mercenary who cunningly uses the "war between the sexes" to further her own interests.
+Zenia's character can be read as either the ultimate self-empowered woman—a traitor who abuses sisterhood—or a self-interested mercenary who cunningly uses the "war between the sexes" to further her interests.
 One interpretation posits Zenia as a kind of guardian angel to the women, saving them from unworthy men.
 This proposition comes as the conclusion of Atwood's later short story, "I Dream of Zenia with the Bright Red Teeth", which features the same characters.

 Canadian literary critic Brian Busby wrote in his book Character Parts: Who's Really Who in Canlit that the character of Zenia was based on journalist Barbara Amiel.

+Awards

+The novel was co-winner, with Jane Urquhart's Away, of the 1993 Trillium Book Award, and was shortlisted for the Governor General's Award for English-language fiction at the 1994 Governor General's Awards.